xqding/NeuralNetwork_GPU-CUDA-_MNIST/README.md

 ## Training and Testing the Neural Network Model
 ### Download the MNIST dataset
 The MNIST dataset is a collection of 28 X 28 images of handwritten digits.
-The data set is hosted [here] (http://yann.lecun.com/exdb/mnist/).
+The data set is hosted [here](http://yann.lecun.com/exdb/mnist/).